-Grief is your emotional reaction to a major loss.
+Grief is an emotional and physical reaction to a major loss.
 The words "sorrow" and "heartache" often are used to describe feelings of grief.
-You feel grief when you lose a beloved person, pet, place, or thing.
+You may feel grief when you lose a beloved person, pet, place, or thing.
 It is also natural to feel grief when you lose a valued way of life, such as a job, marriage, or good health.

 Grieving can cause problems such as headaches, loss of appetite, and trouble with thinking or sleeping.
 You may withdraw from friends and family and behave in ways that are unusual for you.
 Grief may cause you to question your beliefs and views about life.

 Grief is natural and does not require medical treatment.
-But if you have trouble sleeping, it may help to take sleeping pills for a short time.
 It may help to talk with people who have been through or are going through similar losses.
 You may also want to talk to a counsellor about your feelings.
 Talking about your loss, sharing your cares and concerns, and getting support from others are important parts of healthy grieving.

 Go to https://www.healthwise.net/patientEd